defano/wyldcard/README.md

 This is not a HyperCard replacement nor is it an open-sourced version of Apple's software.

 It won't import your old stacks and it's missing many foundational aspects of the real software.
-Among its limitations, this implementation lacks support for multiple backgrounds; user levels; card, background or stack-level scripts; externals (XCMDs/XFCNs) and home stack script inheritance.
+Among its limitations, this implementation lacks support for multiple backgrounds; user levels; card, background or stack-level scripts; visual effects; externals (XCMDs/XFCNs) and home stack script inheritance.

 # Building the application

-The project is built with Gradle (and should import easily into any IDE with Gradle integration like Eclipse or IntelliJ).
+The project is built with Gradle and should import easily into any IDE with Gradle integration such as Eclipse or IntelliJ.
+Note that the project makes use of generated source code.
+The application will not compile (or import correctly into Eclipse) until these sources are generated via `gradle generateGrammarSource`.

 The following Gradle tasks are defined by the project's build file:

 Task                     | Description
 -------------------------|----------------------------
 `run`                    | Build, test and run the application `generateGrammarSource`  | Re-generate the HyperTalk parser using Antlr4 (executes automatically as part of the `gradle build` task)

 The project uses Antlr4 as the parser generator and the IntelliJ GUI Designer for much of the Swing UI development (see the section below for information about modifying UI components).
-With this implementation you can create buttons and fields in the UI and attach scripts to them for controlling their presentation and behavior.
-About 95% of the HyperTalk's expression language is implemented, as is the ability for one object to send messages to another, or to dynamically execute or evaluate code (i.e., any string of text can be executed as a script using the `do` command).

-Note that this project was originally implemented with the JCup/JFlex LALR parser generator tools and was converted to Antlr in July, 2016.
+It was originally implemented using JCup/JFlex and was converted to Antlr in July, 2016.
 The JCup implementation can be found in the (abandoned) `jcup` branch.

 ### Running the program

-Execute the `gradle run` task to build and start the program, or simply execute the `HyperCard` class.
+Execute the `gradle run` task to build and start the program or simply execute the `HyperCard` class.
 Once the program is running, you'll be presented with the application's main window.
 From here you may:

 *	Begin adding your own user interface elements by choosing "New Button" or "New Field" from the "Objects" menu.
 * Use the paint tools (choose "Tools Palette" from the "Tools" menu) to draw on the card.
 *	Open a previously saved stack document ("File" -> "Open Stack...").
-*	Enter a statement or expression in the message box.
+*	Enter a statement or expression in the message box ("Go" -> "Message").
 Press enter to execute or evaluate your message.

 To start scripting: